marmelab/react-admin/docs/Features.md

 Many admin apps let users perform complex tasks implying the update of many fields and records.
 To allow such complex workflows, developers must be able to build sophisticated forms, with elaborate validation rules.

-React-admin offers a **rich set of input components** to build forms, powered by [Material UI](https://mui.com/material-ui/getting-started/overview/) and [react-hook-form](https://react-hook-form.com/).
+React-admin offers a **rich set of input components and form layouts** to build forms, powered by [Material UI](https://mui.com/material-ui/getting-started/overview/) and [react-hook-form](https://react-hook-form.com/).
 React-admin's form components also take care of binding the form values to the record being edited and validating the form inputs.

-For instance, here is how to group inputs into tabs using `<TabbedForm>`:
+For instance, here is how to build a tabbed form for editing a blog post:

 ```jsx
 import {